-The directors are responsible for the other information.
-The other information is the directors' report accompanying the financial report.
+The director is responsible for the other information.
+The other information is the director's report accompanying the financial report.

 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.